jcaguirre89/home-storage-management-system/documents/tech-design-doc.md

 ## 1. Overview

 This document describes the technical architecture for a smart home storage tracking system.
-The system allows a user to track the location and status of items stored in a physical grid of storage totes using voice commands via Google Assistant, with a supplementary web interface.
+The system allows a user to track the location and status of items stored in rooms and bins using voice commands via Google Assistant, with a supplementary web interface.

 ### 1.1 Core Functionality

-- Track item storage location in a grid (rows A-D, columns 1-4)
+- Track item storage location using rooms and bins
 - Voice command interface through Google Assistant
 - Web interface for direct manipulation and bulk imports
 - Status tracking for items (stored vs. removed)

 ### 1.2 User Interaction Flows

-1. **Adding items**: "OK Google, I put the microphone stand in A2"
+1. **Adding items**: "OK Google, I put the microphone stand in the garage, bin 2"
 2. **Finding items**: "OK Google, where is the microphone stand?"
 3. **Removing items**: "OK Google, I'm taking the microphone stand"
 4. **Web interface**: Manual CRUD operations and CSV import